 Now of course most of these stringed instruments have strings made from nylon, bronze and nickel plated stainless steel.
 Sure, there are some classical players who will still choose the natural “gut” string but by far most guitar strings sold today are of the nylon and steel variety.

-Now companies such as Fiberreed are using natural fibers from hemp and wood to create a true and great playing reed, not only for saxophone but clarinet and a double reed for the oboe.
-We can also expect these synthetic reed companies to keep developing newer and even better products in the very near future.
-Personally, I’m really optimistic and very happy about this industry and were it’s heading.
+Now several synthetic reed manufacturers companies are using natural fibers from hemp and wood to create a true and great playing reed.
+Not only for saxophone but for clarinet and a double reed for the oboe as well.
+We can also expect these types of reed companies to keep developing newer and even better products in the very near future.
+Personally, I’m really optimistic and very happy about this industry and where it’s heading.